-Rates, tax reliefs and means tests are subject to change.
-We describe how the system works in general, but use the figures for the current 2013/2014 academic year for illustrative purposes.
+Rates, tax reliefs and means tests relating to third-level education are subject to change.
+We describe how the system works in general, and use the figures for the current 2015/2016 academic year for illustrative purposes.

-Details of financial supports are published on studentfinance.ie, a dedicated website maintained by the Higher Education Authority (HEA).
-The HEAR and DARE access programmes for disadvantaged students and students with disabilities are covered on accesscollege.ie.
+Details of financial supports are published on susi.ie and studentfinance.ie.
+The Higher Education Access Route (HEAR) and Disability Access Route to Education (DARE) access programmes for disadvantaged students and students with disabilities are covered on accesscollege.ie.

-Student fees

-Undergraduate fees
+Student fees Undergraduate fees

 The rules about who has to pay tuition fees are quite complex.
-The matters taken into account include: the level of the course being attended (undergraduate or postgraduate); the funding status of the course (public or private); the student's citizenship and residence status; the student's previous qualifications; and whether or not the student is repeating a year.
+The matters taken into account include the level of the course being attended (undergraduate or postgraduate); the funding status of the course (public or private); the student's citizenship and residence status; the student's previous qualifications; and whether or not the student is repeating a year.

 Each third-level educational institution sets its own fee rates.
-In general, higher rates apply to non-EU students and there is a lower EU fee rate.
-However, most undergraduate students attending publicly funded third-level courses do not have to pay tuition fees in Ireland.
+In general, higher rates apply to non-EU students and there is a lower fee rate for EU students.
+However, most undergraduate students attending publicly-funded third-level courses do not have to pay tuition fees.
 Under the terms of the Free Fees Initiative, the Department of Education and Skills pays the fees to the colleges instead.

-INSIDE: Student Contribution p2, Tax relief on fees p2, Qualifying for a student grant p3, Special rates of grant for disadvantaged students p5, Student grant rates p5, How to apply for a student grant p6, Fund for Students with Disabilities p8 The free fees arrangements apply to undergraduate courses in:
+INSIDE: Student Contribution p2, Postgraduate fees p2, Qualifying for a student grant p3, Means test p4, Income limits for partial fee grant p5, Student grant rates p5, How to apply for a student grant p5, Qualifying for Back to Education Allowance p6, Fund for Students with Disabilities p8 page 2 Relate - January 2016 Citizens Information Board

+The free fees arrangements apply to undergraduate courses in:

 - Universities

-- Institutes of Technology
+- Institutes of technology

-- Publicly funded colleges of education
+- · Publicly-funded colleges of education

 - National College of Ireland

 - Some religious education institutions

-Free fees do not apply to courses in private colleges or to courses outside the State.
+Free fees do not apply to courses in private colleges, whether they have Quality and Qualifications Ireland (QQI) approval or not.
+Free fees also do not apply to courses outside the State.

-There is a separate annual charge for the costs of student services and examinations - the Student Contribution.
+There is a separate annual charge for the costs of student services and examinations - this is called the Student Contribution and it is paid to the college.